Background Checks/Clearances Required for Students in Graduate and Undergraduate Education Courses and Programs

 Who needs Background Checks?

-All Graduate and Undergraduate Education Students, Secondary Education Minor Students and other Arcadia students who intend to take School of Education courses that include fieldwork are required to obtain and submit updated clearances in advance of all fieldwork.
+All Graduate and Undergraduate Education Students and other Arcadia students who take School of Education courses that include fieldwork are required to obtain and submit updated clearances in advance of all fieldwork.
 This policy extends to and includes Graduate Students who intend to complete fieldwork / field projects with the students or youth in the classrooms or schools or community centers or agencies, etc. in which they are currently employed full-time.

 Background check documents must be valid for the entire academic year (May, June, July or August through the following April (May 1st)) in order to be approved.
 No matter when students initially obtain their clearances, students are directed to update their clearances immediately following the spring semester (or each summer) so that they’re valid to begin coursework at the start of the summer sessions (and the subsequent fall and spring semesters) and to register in the Fall for Spring courses that require fieldwork and in the Spring for Summer and Fall courses that require fieldwork.

-A list of courses that do not have required fieldwork and therefore are exempt from background checks/clearance requirements are:
+A list of courses/programs that are exempt from background checks/clearance requirements are:

 Background Checks Approval Process